Aisling Bea: Career

 After graduating from drama school, Bea spent two years trying to get work in theatre as a dramatic actress.
 Instead, she was cast mainly in comedic television series including Cardinal Burns and Dead Boss (both 2012).
 While filming Dead Boss in 2011, Bea decided to try stand-up comedy.
-In 2012, she won The Gilded Balloon So You Think You're Funny award at the Edinburgh Festival Fringe and, in 2013, was nominated for Best Newcomer at the Edinburgh Comedy Awards for her show C'est La Bea.
+In 2012, she won the Gilded Balloon So You Think You're Funny award at the Edinburgh Festival Fringe and, in 2013, was nominated for Best Newcomer at the Edinburgh Comedy Awards for her show C'est La Bea.

 The exposure brought by these awards and festival appearances marked a "turning point" in Bea's career and she began to appear as a regular guest on panel shows including QI and Insert Name Here.
 Bea and Yasmine Akram co-wrote and co-hosted the BBC Radio 4 comedy folklore series Micks and Legends (2012, 2015); it was nominated for a Chortle Award in 2013.
-Bea won the 2014 British Comedy Award for Best Female TV Comic and returned to Edinburgh in 2015 with the live show Plan Bea.
+Bea won the 2014 British Comedy Award for Best Female TV Comic, and returned to Edinburgh in 2015 with the live show Plan Bea.
 In 2016, she became a team captain on 8 Out of 10 Cats and was a cast member on Taskmaster in 2017.

 Bea has continued to act in television sitcoms including Trollied (2014–2015), The Delivery Man (2015), and Amy Huberman's Irish television series Finding Joy (2018).
 Additionally, she has acted in the crime dramas The Fall (2016) and Hard Sun (2018).
 In 2018, she and Sara Pascoe began to co-host the BBC Radio 2 comedy chat show What's Normal?
-She recorded a 15-minute stand-up special that was aired on Netflix in late 2018.
+She recorded a 15-minute stand-up special that was released on Netflix in late 2018.

-She stars in the Netflix comedy-drama series Living with Yourself (2019), and is the star and head writer of the Channel 4 comedy series This Way Up (2019–present).
+She stars in the Netflix comedy-drama series Living with Yourself (2019), and is the star and head writer of the Channel 4 comedy series This Way Up (2019–2021).
 She also appeared in the ITV drama series Quiz (2020).

-For her work on This Way Up, Bea won the BAFTA 2020 British Academy Television Craft Award for Breakthrough Talent.
+For her writing on This Way Up, Bea won the BAFTA 2020 British Academy Television Craft Award for Breakthrough Talent.
+Followed by a nomination for British Academy Television Award for Best Female Comedy Performance in 2022.

 She appeared as Sarah in the 2022 Doctor Who New Year's special "Eve of the Daleks".

+In January 2024, she was one of 10 comedians in Amazon Prime Video's LOL: Last One Laughing Ireland.

+Personal life

+In June 2024, Bea announced that she was expecting her first child, with her partner Jack Freeman.
+Their daughter was born in late August 2024.